Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Getting Around Goa

-Hiring a two-wheeler is the most popular and budget-friendly way to get around Goa. it’s a well-known and unfortunate fact that taxi prices in Goa are sky high.
-This is the reason why renting a two wheeler is an affordable and rather fun way to see Goa.
-An activa typically costs INR 200-250 for a day whereas renting a motorbike such as royal enfield for a day will cost above INR 300.
+Hiring a two-wheeler is the most popular and budget-friendly way to get around Goa. it’s a well-known and unfortunate fact that taxi prices in Goa are sky-high.
+This is the reason why renting a two-wheeler is an affordable and rather fun way to see Goa.
+A scooter typically costs INR 200-250 for a day whereas renting a motorbike such as Royal Enfield for a day will cost above INR 300.
 In case you need a taxi service at affordable rates, install the GoaMiles app to book a taxi instantly.

 What to Wear in Goa

 Unlike most of North India, you have the freedom to wear whatever you like in Goa.
 There are no restrictions on clothing items when it comes to choosing what to wear in Goa.
 While at the beaches, you can wear a bikini and shorts or short skirts, while sightseeing you can wear maxi dresses, knee-length skirts, trousers and fancy tops.
 Read my handy little guide on what to wear in Goa for women and girls.

 Best Places to Visit in Goa for Sightseeing